Additional Resources

 How Can I Be More Confident When I Speak?

 Let’s get one thing straight: confidence isn’t something you’re either born with or doomed to live without.
-There is a confident speaker inside of everyone—including you.
+There is a confident speaker inside of everyone - including you.
 My job?
-To help bring that out.
-But here’s the catch: most people go about building confidence...
+To help bring that out, even if you have to overcome presentation anxiety.
+But here’s...

 The Truth About Filler Words in Public Speaking